haxpor/wasin-telegram-bot/README.md

 # How to
 1. First you need to create a new telegram bot on Telegram
-2. Set both token, and your webhool url in config.php
+2. Set both token, and your webhook url in config.php
 3. You're done.

 # Set webhook